mikkushujuuchu/Skymu/README.md

 For this guide, you will need Git for Windows, Visual Studio 2019 (or newer) and NSIS 3 (or newer).
 Support will not be provided if older build tools are used.

 * [Download Git for Windows](https://git-scm.com/install/windows) and install.
 For the default editor, we recommend you select Notepad (or Notepad++, etc. if you have it) instead of Vim, unless of course you feel like dedicating a few days to learning how to use Vim.
 Stick with the default options for the other things the installer asks you.
 * [Download Visual Studio 2019](https://aka.ms/vs/16/release/vs_community.exe) (recommended) or [download Visual Studio 2026](https://aka.ms/vs/18/Stable/vs_community.exe).
-Select ".NET desktop development" in the installer.
+Select the ".NET desktop development" workload in the installer.
 * [Download NSIS](https://sourceforge.net/projects/nsis/files/latest/download)

 ## Application